Thomas Wentworth (British Army officer): Career

-Wentworth was returned as Member of Parliament for Whitchurch at a by-election in 1743.
-He voted with the Administration in 1744, and then served in Flanders.
-In 1745, he was with George Wade, during the Jacobite rising of 1745.
-He did not vote on the Hanoverians in 1746.
+Wentworth was returned as Member of Parliament in the House of Commons of Great Britain for Whitchurch at a parliamentary by-election in 1743.
+He voted with the Carteret ministry in 1744, and then served in Flanders as part of the War of the Austrian Succession.
+In 1745, Wentworth was promoted to lieutenant-general, made colonel of what would become the 2nd Irish Horse and served under Field Marshal George Wade in his march to Newcastle-upon-Tyne during the Jacobite rising of 1745.
+He was appointed the British ambassador to Sardinia in 1746.
+Wentworth died without issue in November 1747.